 Our Ask:

-Implement protected bike lanes and pedestrian safety improvements at intersections on Braddock Road from West Street to Russell Road, as proposed by Transportation and Environmental Services (Options 1B, 2A, and 3).
-At the intersections with Russell Rd, Commonwealth Ave, and Mount Vernon Ave, we support Options 4B, 5A, and 6A.
+Implement protected bike lanes and pedestrian safety improvements at intersections on Braddock Road from West Street to Russell Road, as recommended by Transportation and Environmental Services staff (Options 1B, 2A, 3, 4B, 5A, and 6C).
 These choices provide the maximum safety for students and citizens of all ages that live or travel in our City.

 What You Can Do: